eherdter/Seatrout_Scripts/ALK_analysis.md

 rownames(All_sum) <- c("AP", "CK", "TB", "CH", "JX", "IR")
 ```

-#### TWO WAY ANOVAS
+### 3. Statistical analyses

-To test for differences in age and length by bay and sex.
+Two way Anovas: To test for differences in age and length by bay and sex.

 ``` r
 All_MF <- droplevels(subset(All, sex %in% c("M", "F")))